 We are ramping up our education mission on the “launching an ETF” side of things.
 And while some may not consider this useful knowledge from a pure investing standpoint, we do believe it is important to be knowledgeable regarding the institutional details of how investment strategies are delivered (and not just the investments themselves).

-Potential fund sponsors sometimes think that a white-label platform can “steal an ETF.”
-In this case, stealing means a fund Sponsor hires a white label platform, launches a successful ETF, then gets “fired” as the Adviser and replaced with someone else (with all fund profits being channeled to that new sponsor / adviser).
+Potential fund sponsors sometimes think that an ETF white label platform can “steal an ETF.”
+In this case, stealing means a fund Sponsor hires a white label platform, launches a successful ETF, then gets “fired” as the Adviser and replaced with someone else (with all fund profits being channeled to that new sponsor/adviser).
 With this assumption, we have seen several folks assume they need to take on the personnel to build a Trust themselves (along with hiring more staff).
 It gets expensive…real quick.

 The infamous HACK scenario involved a white-label platform (ETF Managers Group, “ETFMG”).
 ETFMG was being sued for “stealing” an ETF by Nasdaq (and Andrew Chanin at PureShares).
 ETFMG believed Nasdaq/PureShares were in material breach of their obligations to HACK.
 Nasdaq/PureShares felt like ETFMG was simply trying to steal their hard-earned profits from building the fund in the first place.
 Turns out a judge agreed with Nasdaq/PureShares and ordered ETFMG to pay $78mm+.
 Yikes! (see here for the gory details).
 Kids, this legal memo is what we call in the biz “getting taken to the woodshed.”